A Novel Electromagnetic Bandgap Metal Plate for Parallel Plate Mode Suppression in Shielded Structures

 pre print, post print

 Dawn, Debasis; Ohashi, Y.; and Shimura, T., "A Novel Electromagnetic Bandgap Metal Plate for Parallel Plate Mode Suppression in Shielded Structures" (2002).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 222.